PhilipVKurian/PhilipVKurian-module-1-challenge/README.md

 # PhilipVKurian-module-1-challenge

-Refactoring html and css
+Refactoring HTML and CSS

-The project involves fixing a website that poorly used html and css elements.
-Going the extra mile to enhance the code without loosing visual asthetics.
-From this project i learned the importance of organizing html elements in a logical order without breaking the styles for the page.
+The project involves fixing a website that poorly used HTML and CSS elements and attributes to enhance the code without loosing visual asthetics.
+Thanks to this project i learned the importance of reorganizing html elements in a logical order without breaking the styles for the page.

 ## Installation